udacity/nelson/CDGuide.md

 # Summary
 For autograding of large projects that requires extensive testing, udacity uses the clyde sandboxed remote execution environment.
 To submit jobs and allow TAs to pull submissions, GTOMSCS uses the [bonnie](https://github.com/udacity/bonnie) webserver.
-Analogously, Udacity Nanodegrees use [dillinger](https://github.com/udacity/dillinger).
+Analogously, Udacity Nanodegrees use [project-assistant](https://github.com/udacity/project-assistant).

-Nelson is a python library for interacting with these webservers.
-It allows course developers to write simple python scripts, which students can then use to submit their code to the appropriate webserver.

-# Student Experience
-Ideally, the student's experience should be as simple as follows.
-First, they should install nelson with
-<pre><code>pip install nelson </code></pre>
-Then they should checkout out the git repository with the student-facing code for the project.
-This should contain a script *submit.py*, which they can then use to submit their code with
-<pre><code>python submit.py OPTIONS </code></pre>

-# Writing submit.py

-Just an example for now
-<pre><code>
-from nelson.gtomscs import submit

-def main():
-    course = 'csXXXX'
-    quiz = 'helloworld'
-    filenames = ['hello_world.py']

-    submit(course, quiz, filenames)

-if __name__ == '__main__':
-    main()
-</code></pre>
+Nelson is a CLI tool for creating the required directory structure and populating the necessary databases behind the webserver.

-#Nanodegree/Course Generation
+# Nanodegree/Course Generation
 Course/Nanodegree generation is typically done by a Udacity employee (TA collaborators may skip this section).

 Typically